fmv1992/learning_scala/code/project_euler/id_0451/readme.md

 ## Improvements

+* Correct this file according to the errata above.
 * In the first attempts to solve the problem I used my own reasoning to structure the algorithms.
 Probably better algorithms exist for this problem.
 * To get this problem done in reasonable time at least one of the `GetNEqualsModInvN` or `GetFactors` should have their performance improved, that is, they should be computed in `O(n)` time.